Ayutthaya Kingdom: Early maritime dominance

-In the 1290s through to the 1490s, Ayutthaya sent forces down to the peninsula and demanded tribute from the Malay principalities down to Temasek (Singapura (modern Singapore)) and Sumatra.
+In the 1290s through to the 1490s, Ayutthaya sent forces down to the peninsula and demanded tribute from the Malay principalities down to Temasek (Singapura; modern Singapore) and Sumatra.
 The early Ayutthaya polity was a maritime-oriented confederation, more in line with the Malay polities of Maritime Southeast Asia than with states inland like Sukhothai and the Northern Cities.
-Muslim and European mapmakers labeled the Malay Peninsula up to the Tenasserim coast as part of Ayutthaya in the 15th and early 16th centuries.
+Muslim and European maps labeled the Malay Peninsula to the Tenasserim as part of Ayutthaya in the 15th and early 16th centuries.
+Baker and Pasuk set the polity of these years beside the other trading centres that rose after Srivijaya, whose rulers were merchants rather than warriors, who held only the land they needed to feed themselves, and who left little or nothing as inscriptions.
 Early Ayutthaya did not keep records and their early dynastic chronology is likely fabricated by later Ayutthaya elites writing their histories: the early chronology in the palace chronicles does not correlate with the Ayutthaya temple chronicles nor the Chinese court chronicles.